 Brookville home prices are not only among the most expensive in New York, but Brookville real estate also consistently ranks among the most expensive in America.

-Brookville is a decidedly white-collar village, with fully 96.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Brookville is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Brookville who work in management occupations (20.46%), sales jobs (18.87%), and office and administrative support (16.02%).
+Brookville is a decidedly white-collar village, with fully 96.67% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Brookville is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Brookville who work in management occupations (22.40%), teaching (18.60%), and sales jobs (10.93%).

-Brookville is a very ethnically-diverse village.
+Brookville is an extremely ethnically-diverse village.
 The people who call Brookville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookville residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookville include Russian, Irish, German, and Polish.
+Brookville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.56% of the village’s residents.
+Important ancestries of people in Brookville include Italian, Irish, German, Russian, and Polish.

 The most common language spoken in Brookville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Chinese.